 Capital letters should always be used for proper nouns, at the beginning of sentences and in acronyms.
-As capital letters are more difficult to read, don’t use them in any other context.
+As capital letters are more difficult to read, do not use them in any other context.

 Use capital letters for proper nouns, which are names that refer to a specific thing.